lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 - `key`: The identifier of the asset.
 Based on the fungibility, the key will be the tokenID or the holder's address casted to uint256.
 - `type`: The type of restriction applied to the asset at the time of locking.
-- `owner`: The address of the smart contract that it was locked to.
+- `owner`: The smart contract address it was locked to.
 If fungible, equals the `key`.
-- `executor`: The address of the smart contract that executed the lock operation.
+- `executor`: The smart contract address that executed the lock operation.
 - `permissions`: An array listing all addresses with their respective permissions for this asset.

 #### AssetUnlocked